true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 17. `Server=tcp:somedbname.database.windows.net,1433;Database=RFIDStock;User ID=someusername;Password=somepassword;Encrypt=True;TrustServerCertificate=False;Connection Timeout=300`. *Remember to include the space between "User Id" - this might not be obvious with the formatting of the text on the page*.
 18. Press *Save*.

 The Azure Function is now complete.
-It will automatically run then new messages arrive at the Event Hub.
+It will automatically run when new messages arrive at the Event Hub.

 Step 7 - Build an application to upload the data